-The relationship with Mercer and other service providers is managed by ANZ Group Superannuation.
+ANZ Staff Super's service provider relationships are managed by ANZ Group Superannuation.
 This department has been delegated certain functions and supports the Trustee by overseeing member communication and education, compliance and governance, investment services and statutory requirements.

 Reserves and accounts